Figure 1: Mt. Kailash, Mythical Abode of Lord Śiva

 The sages (ṛṣis) simply described reality as they saw it.

-They didn’t use microscopes or telescopes as we do today, though.
+But they didn’t use microscopes or telescopes as we do today.

-Instead, they relied on their five senses and intuition.
+Instead, they relied on their subjective experience, simple logic, and intuition.

 Thus, Kapila discovered a set of twenty-five principles (tattvas) that describe the fundamental properties of the universe.